girlbossceo/conduwuit/DEPLOY.md

 ```

 - To check if your server can talk with other homeservers, you can use the [Matrix Federation Tester](https://federationtester.matrix.org/)
+  If you can register but cannot join federated rooms check your config again and also check if the port 8448 is open and forwarded correctly.

 # What's next?